Breastfeeding Nursing Diagnosis & Care Plan

 Expected outcomes:

-• The patient will achieve effective breastfeeding with adequate breast milk intake for the infant
+• The mother will achieve effective breastfeeding with adequate breast milk intake for the infant.

-• The patient will efficiently demonstrate breastfeeding techniques and proper breastfeeding positioning and latching
+• The mother will efficiently demonstrate breastfeeding techniques and proper breastfeeding positioning and latching.

 Assessment: